 4. Once the scan is done, the Conflict Resolution window will display the found duplicate contacts, which are classified by type (e.g. Exact Duplicate Contacts).

-5. Select the first contact in a type and choose a desired solution.
+5. Select contacts in a type and choose a desired solution.

 When you finish, if you open Contacts on Mac, you will find that the changes are automatically synced and the duplicates are eliminated.